 We have developed a scheme that draws on the opportunity to create positive change for wildlife, heritage and communities.
 By working together and by liaising with the people affected, we will deliver a range of projects that will enhance the environment, support communities, and improve access.

 We will help those working to protect our cultural and natural heritage.
 We will encourage participation and volunteering, offer educational and training opportunities for young people, and provide the chance for individuals to make a difference.
 We will improve access to the countryside and encourage people to think about how they move around the landscape.
 We will work on the ground to benefit the river and habitats by delivering projects that will help to protect, preserve and enhance our most valuable landscape features.

 This lottery funding will give us the keys to help create a more robust and attractive landscape for local people and visiting tourists to enjoy, as well as restoring characteristic river valley features such as meandering river channels, water meadows and waterside trees.

 Local communities will also benefit as the scheme will involve improving accessibility to the area on foot, cycle and horseback with new opportunities for exploring local history, wildlife, as well as for recreation and sport.

 This is very exciting news and now means the CRI can deliver its long-term vision for the benefit of all.

 The success of our bid is also testament to the huge effort made by everyone involved.
 I am extremely proud to have the privilege of being the chairman of this partnership.

-In line with Government advice about Coronavirus, the Transforming the Trent Valley team will be working from home for the forseable future.
-All events and face-to-face meetings have been cancelled or postponed.
+In line with Government advice, Transforming the Trent Valley has taken steps to ensure the safety of all its staff, volunteers, partners and supporters.
+We are tentatively working towards a new normal with the team now working from home for the forseable future.
+All face-to-face meetings have been postponed or take place via video link.